ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 ~~~

 The media type of the request is "application/dap-aggregate-share-req".
 The
-message contains the following parameters:
+structure contains the following parameters:

 * `batch_selector`: The "batch selector", the contents of which depends on the
   indicated batch mode: for time-interval mode, the `config` field contains the